 Zinc Deficiency Symptoms

-Because zinc is needed for a strong, healthy immune response, a zinc deficiency can increase the frequency of colds, viral infections, and bacterial infections.
-Adequate amount of zinc can decrease the length of illness if taken within the first 24 hours of an illness.
+- Increased Frequency of Colds – Zinc is essential for a strong, healthy immune response.
+A zinc deficiency can increase the frequency of colds, viral infections, and bacterial infections.
+However, if taken within the first 24 hours of illness, zinc can decrease the length of illness.

-There are several things that can cause you to lose your sense of smell or taste.
+- Reduced Sense of Smell and Taste – Several things can cause you to lose your sense of smell or taste.
 One of the most common reasons is not having enough zinc in your body.
 Why?
-An important enzyme is needed to be able to properly smell and taste.
+A vital enzyme is needed to be able to smell and taste properly.
 The body requires zinc to produce this enzyme.

-Zinc is needed for blood clotting, cellular regeneration, and healthy skin.
+- Slow Wound Healing – Zinc plays a vital role in blood clotting, cellular regeneration, and healthy skin.
 If you have a wound that will not heal, it may be a sign of a deficiency.
-You can improve your skin health, decrease wound healing times, and relieve acne by increasing your zinc levels in the body.
+Increasing zinc levels can improve skin health, decrease wound healing times, and relieve acne.

-Zinc supplements are great for immediate relief; however, you should focus on increasing your zinc levels by eating zinc rich foods.
+Zinc supplements are great for immediate relief; however, you should focus on increasing your zinc levels by eating zinc-rich foods.

 How We Can Help